joelchrono12/joelchrono12.ml/_posts/2021-06-10-inkscape-is-fun.md

 title: Learning Inkscape is fun
 header: Learning Inkscape is fun
 description: I decided to get started and learn how to use Inkscape, after a few days messing around with it, I am loving it so far
-tags: drawing foss linux android
+tags: drawing foss linux android inkscape
 permalink: /blog/inkscape-is-fun/
 layout: post
 date: "2021-06-10 12:09:50 -0500"